azuredevcollege/aidevcollege/day2/CustomVisionApp/CustomVisionApp.md

 This example shows you how to use a Machine Learning, which was created with the [Microsoft Azure Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) service, in a web browser application.

-The [Azure Logo images](https://github.com/microsoft/AIVisualProvision/tree/master/Documents/Images/Training_DataSet) used in this example, are from the AI Vision Provision demo shown at the Microsoft Connect() event in 2018 and are not published with this repository.
+The [Azure Logo images](https://github.com/microsoft/AIVisualProvision/tree/master/Documents/Images/Training_DataSet) used in this example, are from the AI Vision Provision demo shown at the Microsoft Connect() event in 2018.

 In this challenge we will use a pretrained model which is already downloaded and run the sample code to detect logos on an uploaded image.
 For explanation purposes the `Training, Testing & Downloading Model part` is explained.
 Afterwards you will open Visual Studio Code and run `npm install` as well as `node server.js` to start the project.
 At `http://localhost:3000` you can then test the model by uploading some of the [Azure Logo images](https://github.com/microsoft/AIVisualProvision/tree/master/Documents/Images/Training_DataSet).